-A writer, entrepreneur, mother and unshakeable optimist passionately devoted to ensuring your life glistens with the work, love and vitality you desire.
+A writer, entrepreneur, award-winning ad exec, global tech leader, mother and unshakeable optimist passionately devoted to ensuring your life glistens with the work, love and vitality you desire.

 For many years I battled through life.
 I adopted masculine energy and stepped into an ethereal, engorged power stance as I fervently propelled myself forwards.
 I warred against internal and external resistance, defiantly donning armour as I assertively slayed the myriad obstacles in my path.
 I pushed through personal boundaries and obsessively chanted ‘feel the fear and do it anyway’.
 I squashed that fear and indeed I did do it anyway.
 I made progress, I evolved, grew, ascended… Externally, the houses got bigger, the number of children higher, businesses swelled, the career hierarchy elevated, onwards and upwards I pirouetted.
 I was definitely dancing my way up.
 A merry dance in hindsight.
 A dancing delirium I now reflect.

 Embrace Your Teenager's Perspective - It May Be Better Than Yours

 Sometimes our children are the role models we need.
 My daughter has astounded me recently.
 Truly blown me away.
 She’s stoic, compassionate, kind, brave and rational.
 She’s 13.
 Can I at 40 emulate this?
 I’m not sure.
 She’s been brutally forced to face her deepest strengths at a time when most are working out their most adventurous backflip off the climbing frame.